 I used to know someone who would be present in nature while I ran around like a madman attempting to make it stick to film.
 Can’t rembember bothering to stop much and ask myself what it was I was trying to find, or capture.
 Just went on, searching, framing, adjusting, opening the shutter for just long enough to collect fragments of reality as it passed.
 As if I needed them in order to confirm—or excuse, not really sure which—my existence, by being able to provide proof that it happened.
 And how.
 If not for others, then at least myself.

 I’ve known several of them, people of presence.
 And contrary to what I can tell about my intentions when running around with a camera I do remember having great respect for them because of their ability, and a sense of envy even for what I so obviously lacked.
 Can’t say I recall noticing the inevitable void between us though, the incompatibility, that didn’t happen until later.

 None of this was photography’s fault of course, it served merely as medication for the symtoms.

 It would be awfully comfortable to just lean into that Winogrand quote, and perhaps I did, at the time, the one about photographing to see how the world looks photographed.
 Important as it may be it doesn’t address the underlaying question, in my case; why the need for a crutch, I mean camera, to avoid being present?
-And how is it connected to the attempt to capture the present in order to look at it in the future, when it has become something fundamentally different?
+And how is it connected to an attempt to capture the present in order to look at it in the future, when it has become something fundamentally different?